Two Steps to Correctly Tracking Subdomains in Google Analytics/

 On-page, set the Cookie Domain to ‘auto.’
 This is the default setting for Universal Analytics, but must be explicitly set when implementing with Google Tag Manager.
 This allows hits from all subdomains to share the same first-party cookie, which allows Google Analytics to tell that they came from the same user.

 If you use Google Tag Manager, you have to add this yourself to your Google Analytics tag.
+(Update: If you use a Google Analytics Settings variable, and we highly recommend it, then this value is now set by default!)

 The same implementation should be present on all the subdomains that need to be tracked together.